 Psychology as a profession is the work of solving the practical problems of human life.
 As an applied profession, it uses the scientific knowledge derived from research to benefit others and improve well-being.
 Many students graduating with a bachelor’s degree will work in the following areas:

-- some division of human or social services such as a psychiatric technician, therapeutic support staff member, or case manager
+- a division of human or social services, such as a psychiatric technician, therapeutic support staff member, or case manager

 - a research setting as a research assistant, grant writer, or project coordinator

-- fields and professions such as sales, marketing, labor-relations, personnel and training, and government
+- sales, marketing, labor relations, personnel and training, and government professions